NachoMartinezJ/BlackJack/README.md

 ## Features
 --------------
 - Dealer --> Pc.
+Hand will be stored in a list
 - Player --> Human giving input on what to do, how much to bet.
+Hand will be stored in a list
-- Deck --> Collection of 52 numbers, mimicking the cards found in a deck.
+- Deck --> Values from A to 2.
-- The play --> Random number of the collection of 52 numbers.
+- The play --> User will resolve his hand and then the dealer.

 ## Workflow